openedx/docs.openedx.org/source/educators/migration_wip/1_general_information/resources_for_developers.rst

 These are the main edX repositories on GitHub.

 * The `edx/edx-platform`_ repo contains the code for the edX platform.

-* The `edx/edx-analytics-dashboard`_ repo contains the code for edX Insights.

 * The `edx/configuration`_ repo contains scripts to set up and operate the edX platform.